raul23/clustering-text/README.rst

 -u, --use-cache                        Highly recommended to use cache to speed up dataset re-creation.
 -t, --dataset-type DATASET_TYPE        Whether to cluster html pages or ebooks (pdf, djvu, epub).
 By default,
-                                       only HTML pages are clustered from within the specified directory. (default: html) -o, --ocr-enabled {always,true,false}  Whether to enable OCR for .pdf, .djvu and image files.
+                                       only HTML pages are clustered from within the specified directory. (default: html) -o, --ocr-enabled                      Whether to enable OCR for .pdf, .djvu and image files.
 It is disabled by default. (default: false) input_directory                        Path to the main directory containing the documents to cluster.

-By dataset **re-creation** I mean what happens when you delete the pickle dataset file and generate the dataset again.
+- By dataset **re-creation** I mean what happens when you delete the pickle dataset file and generate the dataset again.
 If you are using cache, then the dataset generation should be quick since the text converions were already computed and cached.
 Especially if you used OCR for some of the ebooks since this procedure is very resource intensive and can take awhile if many pages are OCRed.
+- The choices for ``-o, --ocr-enabled`` are:

+  - 'always': always use OCR first when doing text conversion.
+If the converson fails, then use the other simpler conversion tools
+    (``pdftotext`` and ``djvutxt``).
+  - 'true': first simpler conversion tools (``pdftotext`` and ``djvutxt``) will be used first and then if that conversion failed to convert an ebook to ``txt`` or resulted in an empty file, the OCR method will be used.
+  - 'false': never use OCR, only use the other simpler conversion tools (``pdftotext`` and ``djvutxt``)

 Caching
 -------